Treatment of Additional Sources of Income for Support

 The most important aspect of child support is maintaining your child's standard of living and care after divorce.
 Protection of each parent's interests and rights is also important to consider.
 Whether you are the support paying parent or the custodial parent, your financial situation should be analyzed to achieve the most beneficial settlement.
 If there is reason to believe that all income or assets were not disclosed at the time support was negotiated, there may have been a breach of fiduciary duty.
 Legal action may be warranted.

-If you have questions about how bonus income affects child support and spousal support obligations, contact San Jose Divorce Lawyer John S. Yohanan.
+If you have questions about how bonus income affects child support and spousal support obligations, contact Calaveras County Divorce Lawyer John S. Yohanan.
 He knows that you deserve a fair spousal support arrangement and appropriate child support.
 If your arrangement is not fair, he will be your aggressive and skilled advocate.
 With more than 30 years of experience resolving child support disputes and other family law matters, he has the experience and knowledge necessary to help you achieve your goals.